 $ kontena certificate authorize api.example.com Record name:_acme-challenge Record type:TXT Record content:5m1FCaNvneLduTN4AcPqAbyuQhBQA4ESisAQfEYvXIE

-_acme-challenge.api.example.com with content specified in the response.
+_acme-challenge.api.example.com with content specified in the output.

 $ kontena certificate request api.example.com [done] Requesting certificate for api.example.com

 $ kontena certificate request example.com www.example.com

 Note: For each of the domains in the certificate request, it is necessary to complete the domain authorization first!
-The first domain in the list becomes the common name and others are used as alternative names:

 Certificate: Data: Version: 3 (0x2) Serial Number: fa:2c:99:7a:4e:76:10:97:fe:b9:7b:28:4a:c3:44:7a:fe:b1 Signature Algorithm: sha256WithRSAEncryption Issuer: CN=Fake LE Intermediate X1 Validity Not Before: Jul 1 06:31:00 2016 GMT Not After : Sep 29 06:31:00 2016 GMT Subject: CN=example.com Subject Public Key Info: ...
 X509v3 extensions: X509v3 Subject Alternative Name: DNS:www.example.com, DNS:example.com